 Once they reached Russell Field that decided to camp for the night.
 The next morning they would hike to Spence Field, where they intended to spend another night.
 That trek was considerably shorter than the one from the previous day, so when they reached their destination the boys had time to play.

 Dennis, Douglas, and some other children were busy romping around Spence Field when they decided to play hide and seek.
-Unfortunately, this would be the last time anyone would ever see him.
+Unfortunately, this would be the last time anyone would ever see Dennis.
 At around 4:30 pm he and the other boys developed a plan to scare the adults in the group.
 Two would sneak around the trail from one direction, while Dennis would sneak up from another since he was wearing a red shirt and they thought it would be a dead giveaway to their plan.
 They walked away from one another and that was the last time anyone saw Dennis.

 After the initial searches were finished without luck, several other searches were launched, one by the Special Forces and one by the National Guard.
 At one point footprints were found but they were dismissed as belonging to Dennis.